pennmem/CMR-IA/README.md

 # CMR-IA: A Context-Maintenance and Retrieval Model for Item and Associative Memory

 CMR-IA is a computational model of memory, belonging to the family of Context-Maintenance and Retrieval (CMR) Models.
-CMR-IA aims at providing an mechanistic explanation for memory of items and associations, which concerns tasks including item recognition, associative recognition, and cued recall.
+CMR-IA aims to provide a mechanistic explanation for memory of items and associations, which concerns tasks including item recognition, associative recognition, and cued recall.

 This is a project in the Computational Memory Lab at Upenn.
 It is maintained by Beige Jin.
 Many of the codes are inherited from [Pazdera & Kahana (2022)](https://github.com/jpazdera/PazdKaha22), especially the big structure of the model and the particle swarm optimization.
-But please be cautious that major modifications are also made in multiple aspects, including how to use the model.
+But please be cautious that major modifications are also in multiple aspects, including how to use the model.
+We've marked the changes in the code with comments like `[bj]` and `[Newly added]`.

 The following is an overview of the two directories included herein (for more details, please see the README files located within each directory):
 - `Analysis/`: Jupyter notebooks for running simulations, analyzing data, and generating figures.